aneoconsulting/ArmoniK/test/README.md

 This document describes how to use the benchmarking scripts.

 Those tests are an example of benchmarking tests using bench and htcmock to measure the performances of ArmoniK.
-We have to deploy [ArmoniK(aws-benchmark)](https://github.com/aneoconsulting/ArmoniK/tree/yk/benchmarking_scripts/infrastructure/quick-deploy/aws-benchmark) on aws with two partitions (bench and htcmock) with 100 pods for each partition using redis as storage.
+We have to deploy ArmoniK on aws using the parameters file in aws-benchmark folder to deploy ArmoniK with two partitions (bench and htcmock) with 100 pods for each partition.

 <pre>
 .